tBuLi/kingdon/docs/backends/torch.rst

 :attr:`~kingdon.multivector.MultiVector.shape` does not expose it.

-A torch function is handed :code:`mv.values()`, and its result becomes the coefficients of the multivector that comes back.
+A torch function is handed :code:`mv.values()`, and its result becomes the coefficients of the multivector that comes back -- unless the multivector has an operation of that name itself, see `The operators`_.
 That is all of it, and it is enough because the blade axis *leads*: everything :code:`torch.nn` is built out of treats leading axes as batch axes.
 A :code:`Linear` with weights of :code:`(channels, channels_out)` therefore acts on all blades in a single call, and so do the activation functions, :code:`LayerNorm` and :code:`Dropout`.
 Nothing is translated, and